zubinchopra/portaldocs/portal-sdk/generated/top-extensions-production-testing.md

 ![alt-text](../media/portalfx-productiontest/localExtensions.png "Local extensions")

-For more information on loading, see [portalfx-testing-ui-test-cases.md](portalfx-testing-ui-test-cases.md).
+For more information on loading, see [top-extensions-csharp-test-framework.md](top-extensions-csharp-test-framework.md).

 ## Completing the extension test

 When all steps are complete, the developer can submit a pull request to enable the extension, as specified in [top-extensions-publishing.md](top-extensions-publishing.md).
 When the extension is enabled, users will be able to access it in all environments, as specified in [top-extensions-developmentPhases.md](top-extensions-developmentPhases.md).

-## Deploying test extensions using the hosting service

-For more information about common hosting scenarios, see  [portalfx-extensions-hosting-service-scenarios.md#sideloading](portalfx-extensions-hosting-service-scenarios.md#sideloading).

-For information about debugging switches or feature flags that are used in hosting, see  [portalfx-extensions-flags.md](portalfx-extensions-flags.md).

-For more information about alternatives to the local host environment, see [top-extensions-hosting-service.md](top-extensions-hosting-service.md).

 ## Common use cases for custom extensions